 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Nerisyrenia camporum (Gray) Greene
+Nerisyrenia camporum (A. Gray) Greene

-Bicolor fanmustard, Mesa Greggia
+Bicolor Fanmustard, Mesa Greggia

 USDA Symbol: NECA3

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 A grayish, hairy plant with clumps of leafy branched stems and racemes of white or lavender flowers at branch ends.